 “If you’re worried about emerging variants, the most important thing you can do is not give them a chance to transmit,” Dr. Snyder says.
 “It’s still wise to get the vaccines because they work against what we’re likely to see in the U.S. in the future.”

 Scientists will continue to monitor how effective the vaccines are against variants.

 Monoclonal antibodies — which act like your body’s natural antibodies but are created by scientists — are a promising treatment for COVID-19.

 Monoclonal antibodies have shown great success in preventing severe illness, hospitalization, and death if given shortly after infection.
-So far, reported data say they have also been effective against COVID-19 variants, Dr. Snyder says.
+Some monoclonal antibody treatments are more effective against certain variants, and doctors will adjust treatment plans accordingly.

 Scientists continue to monitor current COVID-19 variants and will monitor others that emerge.
 As they learn more information, it could affect guidelines for COVID-19 vaccination and/or treatment.